OpenEvalProject/evals/manuscripts/elife-37373/v2/manuscript.md

 ![Figure 8.](https://cdn.elifesciences.org/articles/37373/elife-37373-fig8-v2.jpg)

-**Figure 8.:** + binding on the shape of phosphate chain in solution and in Na+-adapted P-loop NTPases.The color scheme is as in Figure 1, except that Al and F atoms in the GDP-AlF4- complexes are colored grey and cyan, respectively.
+**Figure 8.:** The color scheme is as in Figure 1, except that Al and F atoms in the GDP-AlF4- complexes are colored grey and cyan, respectively.
 (A) Superposition of the K+-bound (solid structure) and Na+-bound (transparent structure) conformations of the triphosphate chain as obtained from MD simulations of an ATP molecule in water.
 Data from MD simulations 4–8 in Supplementary file 1C.
 (B) Superposition of the P-loop NTPase structures with a bound K+ ion (MnmE GTPase, PDB: 2GJ8 (Scrima and Wittinghofer, 2006), purple) and Na+ ion (dynamin, PDB: 2X2E (Chappie et al., 2010), blue).
 Proteins are shown as a cartoon.
 Dashed lines indicate hydrogen bonds and coordination bonds.
 Bonds that occur in all P-loop NTPases are shown in green, those that occur in K+-binding proteins are in purple, those bonds that occur in Na+-binding dynamin-like proteins are in blue.
 The thick dashed purple line indicates the bond between the K+ ion and the oxygen atom of α-phosphate, which is absent in dynamins.
 The thick dashed blue line indicates the dynamin-specific H-bond between O2A atom and the backbone amide group of the shortened K-loop.

 The adaptation to Na+ ions required at least three mutational changes in the highly conserved parts of the protein, see (Ash et al., 2012) and Figure 8.
 The low probability of this combination of changes may explain why just this one case of Na+-adaptation is known.
 In contrast, Arg/Lys residues are widespread as activators of P-loop NTPases, see Table 2 and (Shalaeva et al., 2018).
 In a few cases (e.g. in TRAFAC class NTPases) it was possible to trace how Arg residues replaced K+ ions in the course of evolution in different lineages (Mulkidjanian et al., 2012; Dibrova et al., 2015).
 The recruitment of an Arg/Lys residue as an activating moiety is relatively simple and makes the catalysis independent of the oscillations of K+ and Na+ levels in the cell.

 Although Na+ ions cannot activate most P-loop NTPases, their binding in the active sites may be physiologically relevant.
 Recently Gorfe and colleagues, while performing microsecond-scale MD simulations of oncogenic Ras GTPases, noted tight binding of Na+ ions to the phosphates of GTP molecules bound to the P-loop (Alva and Lupas, 2018).
 Ras GTPases are activated not by K+ ions, but by arginine fingers of their specific GTPase activating proteins (GAPs) (Wittinghofer and Vetter, 2011; Bos et al., 2007).
 Gorfe and colleagues suggested that such a Na+ binding might prevent hydrogen bonding of Tyr32 of Ras with the γ-phosphate of GTP, which appears to prevail in the absence of the respective GAP (Sayyed-Ahmad et al., 2017).
 It is tempting to speculate that bound, but not activating Na+ ion(s) may also hinder the access of the activating Arg or Lys fingers.
 In active cells, the cytoplasm contains much more K+ ions than Na+ ions (Macallum, 1926; Williams and Frausto da Silva, 1991).
 Binding of K+ ions in the AG sites of K+-independent NTPases must be weak and is unlikely to hinder the interaction with their activators.
 However, in energy- or nutrient-limited prokaryotic cells, for example in the stationary phase of growth, a reversal of the [K+]/[Na+] ratio is observed (Fagerbakke et al., 1999) because cells cannot maintain the [K+]/[Na+] disequilibrium on their membranes without an energy source.
 One would expect that energy-limited or energy-depleted cells would exhaust all their NTP stock and die.
 Instead, prokaryotic cells often go into a dormant state; this state is characterized by retention of an essential part of the NTP stock that is eventually used for awakening of dormant cells under more favorable conditions, see (Mulkidjanian et al., 2012; Dibrova et al., 2015) and references therein.
 Elsewhere we argued, that high Na+ levels in dormant cells could suppress their metabolic activity by blocking the K+-dependent NTPases (Mulkidjanian et al., 2012; Dibrova et al., 2015).
 However, most NTPases in the cell are activated not by K+ions, but by Arg or Lys residues.
 The remarkable observations of Gorfe and colleagues suggest that these NTPases could also be hampered by Na+ ions, which would then explain how dormant cells succeed to retain their NTP stock.

-## Relation to NTPases with other folds
+### Relation to NTPases with other folds

 Our MD simulations of the behavior of an unconstrained Mg-ATP complex in water showed correlations between binding of cations to the ATP molecules and their conformation.
 The data obtained provide information not only on the interaction of M+ ions with Mg-ATP complexes in the bidentate βγ coordination of the Mg2+ ion, which is typical for the P-loop NTPases, but also on their interaction with tridentate αβγ-coordinated Mg-ATP complexes (Figures 4 and 5A, Figure 4—figure supplement 1, Table 1).